 - The Anti-Ragging Committee monitors the discipline.
 The details of the Committee members are displayed on the college website and the Notice Board.

 - Smoking / chewing tobacco/using intoxicating substances are banned.
 Such behaviour is punishable.
 Any violation will be viewed very seriously, and action will be taken against the offender/s.

-- Usage of cell phones within the college building is prohibited.
+- Usage of cell phones within the college building is permitted with prior permission.